adafruit/Adafruit_nRF52_Bootloader/README.md

 	$ make BOARD=feather_nrf52840_express VERSION=6.1.0r0 dfu-flash

+You can run following command for the list of pre-builtin binaries

+	$ ls bin/*
+	bin/feather_nrf52832:
+	2.0.1  5.0.0  6.1.0r0

+	bin/feather_nrf52840_express:
+	6.1.0r0

+	bin/pca10056:
+	6.1.0r0

 Note: bootloader is downgradable, since the binary release is merged of bootloader and Softdevice, you could freely "upgrade" to any version you like.

-## Compile
+## Compile with latest codes

-Please only continue if you are looking to develop bootloader for your own.
+You should only continue if you are looking to develop bootloader for your own.
 Having a jlink to **de-brick** your device is a must.

 ### Option 1: Build with makefile